 What happens if I want to retire later?
 How would that analysis change?

-This is a favourite question of mine.
 I believe what we want is the option to retire early, not necessarily choose to retire early now.
 Things change after all, and we can’t always predict where we want to be in 30 years.
 Similarly, we want to make sure that we don’t plan our finances so tightly that we feel obligated to retire early to feel like we’ve used our SRS accounts well.

 For fun, let’s relook at the sensitivity tables.
 Remember that the bigger the value on the tables, the more you benefit from topping up SRS instead of investing monies after income tax.
 Negative values means you are better off not topping up SRS, and instead, should be investing after paying for income tax.